P.E and Sports Funding

 Throughout the academic year, children will have participated in a wide range of different inter and intra School sports competition.
 Years 1-6 compete regularly against cluster schools with most children in KS2 participating in, at the very least, one sport.
 This also supports the transition process for our Year 6 pupils who have the opportunity to meet and compete with children that they will later be attending Oxclose Academy with.

 Working with Championship Sports children compete in a range of sporting activities during breakfast club. lunchtimes and after school extra curricular clubs.

 Our school football team, competing in The Washington District Football League, play their games on a Thursday evening.

 Increased after School Club Activities and Young Leaders.

 At Blackfell we are supporting the PE curriculum’s aim to ensure that more children are active in their lives.
 We are seeking to ensure that every child can find a physical activity or sport that they are interested in and offering them opportunities to try new sports in the hope that this will encourage them to be active outside of school.

 Blackfell pupils have had the opportunity to attend a range of different afterschool sports clubs that they may never have previously experienced.
 These include a wide range of activities from football through to archery and curling.

-Coaches have been employed to work with children on a lunchtime, offering activities to support our inter and intra school competition.
-Both KS1 and KS2 children have the opportunity on a Tuesday and Friday to compete and win points for their school house team.
+Coaches from Championship Sports have been employed to work with children on a lunchtime and afterschool, offering activities to support our inter and intra school competition.
+In addition, working with Mr. Anderson. a hired specialist P.E teaching assistant, Both KS1 and KS2 children have the opportunity, at a break and lunchtime,to compete and win points for their school house team.
 In addition, the children who attend breakfast club on a Friday morning participate in a fun an active session before the start of the school day.